Ceraphronidae

-The Ceraphronidae are a small hymenopteran family with 14 genera and some 360 known species, though a great many species are still undescribed.
+The Ceraphronidae, commonly known as ceraphronids or ceraphronid wasps, are a small hymenopteran family with 14 genera and some 360 known species, though a great many species are still undescribed.
 It is a poorly known group as a whole, though most are believed to be parasitoids (especially of flies), and a few hyperparasitoids.
 Many are found in the soil, and of these, a number are wingless.

 The family is distinguished from the closely related Megaspilidae by having a very small stigma in the wing, a very broad metasomal petiole, and a single median groove in the mesoscutum.

 The taxon was erected by Alexander Henry Haliday in 1833.

+Genera

+This family contains the following genera: